-To featurize the built molecule at each state, both the prior and value model use a Message Passing Neural Network^{53,71} (MPNN) that run for three time steps (see Figure 3).
-Consider a molecular graph G(V, E) where each node has initial node features $x_v, \forall v \in V$. x_v contain the chemical description of the atom and the NMR spectrum of the atom corresponding to node v as listed in Table 1.
+To featurize the built molecule at each state, both the prior and value model use a Message Passing Neural Network^{55,78} (MPNN) that run for three time steps (see Figure 3).
+Consider a molecular graph G(V, E) where each node has initial node features $x_v, \forall v \in V$.
+Each x_v is a vector of length 88 and contains the chemical description of the atom and the 13C NMR peak of the atom corresponding to node v as listed in Table 1.
 Each node v also has hidden features h_v that are initialized to x_v , with the MPNN updating these hidden features in each time step of the forward pass.
-All edges in the molecular graph have edge features $e{vw}, \forall v, w \in V$ as listed in Table
+All edges in the molecular graph have edge features $e{vw}, \forall v, w \in V$ as listed in Table 1.
+The forward pass of an MPNN has T message passing